Regularized integrals and manifolds with log corners: Introduction

 Log geometry gives a natural notion of morphism between manifolds with log corners, expressed in terms of sheaves of monoids.
 For the basic case of manifolds with corners, such morphisms have a very concrete description: they are the maps that, when written in coordinates, are locally monomial near the boundary.
 The importance of such maps in differential geometry and geometric analysis was articulated by Melrose, who called them ``interior $b$-maps''~\cite{Melrose1992}.
 A basic feature of these maps, as the name suggests, is that they preserve interiors of manifolds with corners; in particular, morphisms $* \to \Sig$, where $*$ is a single point, are in bijection with points in the interior $\Sig\setminus\bdSig$.

-One of our key discoveries is that by a simple weakening of the axioms for a morphism in log geometry, we obtain a more flexible notion of ``weak morphism'' which also allows points to land in the boundary; however, when they do so, they automatically come decorated with positive normal vectors---a $C^\infty$ counterpart of Deligne's tangential basepoints.
-In fact, tangential basepoints are the same thing as weak morphisms from a point:
+One of our key discoveries, made independently\footnote{In the first arXiv version of this paper, we were working with a notion of morphism that we called ``weak'', see \autoref{rem:virtual-vs-weak}.
+After learning about Howell's work, we decided to adopt his framework of ``virtual'' morphisms.
+The difference between the two notions is subtle and ends up being essentially irrelevant for the applications to regularized integrals in this paper.
+However, virtual morphisms in the sense of Howell are the right notion for other applications, such as formality of the little disks operad; see our article \cite{DPP:WeakMorphisms}.} by Howell \cite{Howell2017} in algebraic geometry, is that by a simple weakening of the axioms for a morphism in log geometry, we obtain a more flexible notion of ``virtual morphism'' which also allows points to land in the boundary; however, when they do so, they automatically come decorated with positive normal vectors---a $C^\infty$ counterpart of Deligne's tangential basepoints.
+In fact, tangential basepoints are the same thing as virtual morphisms from a point:

-\begin{proposition}[see \autoref{prop:tangential-basepoints-as-weak-morphisms}] For $\Sig$ a manifold with corners viewed as a manifold with log corners, weak morphisms $*\to \Sig$ are in bijection with tangential basepoints of $\Sig$. \end{proposition}
+\begin{proposition}[see \autoref{prop:tangential-basepoints-as-weak-morphisms}] For $\Sig$ a manifold with corners viewed as a manifold with log corners, virtual morphisms $*\to \Sig$ are in bijection with tangential basepoints of $\Sig$. \end{proposition}

-The category of manifolds with log corners and weak morphisms is the natural venue for our theory of integration.
-Interestingly, even in the context of logarithmic algebraic geometry, the notion of weak morphism seems to be new.
-We will explain in the forthcoming article \cite{DPP:WeakMorphisms} that it retains many good functoriality properties.
+The category of manifolds with log corners and virtual morphisms is the natural venue for our theory of integration.